JeffHing/angular-cabinet/README.md

 #### Drawer Id

-A drawer id can be assigned to the directive to associate it with a specific drawer.
-Directives that share the same drawer id, share the open state of that drawer.
+A drawer id can be specified to assign the directive to a specific drawer.
+Directives that are assigned to the same drawer, share the open state of that drawer.
 The drawer id can be any string or number.
 A number is automatically converted to a string.